MI-CEMI

 Everyone wants safe communities, a fair legal system, and a wise use

-.
+of taxpayer dollars.
 Sadly, Michigan’s system of mass incarceration fails residents on all three levels.
 The current punitive approach has failed to improve public safety while exacerbating racial disparities, wasting taxpayer dollars, and harming families.

 Thankfully, advocates, religious communities, human service providers, and policy makers from both parties promote smart policy changes.